davestokes/HandySQL/README.md

 a handy reference.

 If you have queries to share, please let me know a) which database, b) what the script does, and c) if there are any license restrictions.
+I am attempting to attribute original authors, so if I miss you on an entry or you want credit, please contact me.